 Justin Kelsey & Ellen Waldorf together bring more than 30 years of divorce mediation experience to DMTA.
 Acknowledged leaders in the field, Ellen and Justin aim to provide valuable content in engaging ways.
 DMTA teaches skills that students can adapt to their own developing styles of mediation.
 Working with our additional faculty, DMTA draws on a rich bench of experienced mediators to share their knowledge and expose students to different approaches to the same content.

 Justin Kelsey, J.D., started his mediation practice in 2009.
 He is the founder and principal of Skylark Law & Mediation, PC.
 Justin is an MCFM Certified Mediator and he has trained mediators and lawyers with Massachusetts Continuing Legal Education, Massachusetts Bar Association, Boston Bar Association, the Community Dispute Settlement Center, Massachusetts Collaborative Law Council, the Academy of Professional Family Mediators, and Family Services of Central Massachusetts.
+Justin is also an Adjunct Professor of Mediation at New England Law Boston.

 As a passionate advocate of mediation and collaborative practice, Justin has taken on leadership roles in the field including: